-Robert T. Fuller has served as Vice President and Chief Accounting Officer of our general partner since January 2011.
-Prior to his employment with TransMontaigne Services Inc. in July of 2010, Mr. Fuller spent the past 13 years with KPMG LLP, departing as an Audit Senior Manager.
+Robert T. Fuller has served as Vice President and Chief Accounting Officer of our general partner since January 2011 and as its Assistant Treasurer since February 2012.
+Prior to his employment with TransMontaigne Services Inc. in July of 2010, Mr. Fuller spent 13 years with KPMG LLP, departing as an Audit Senior Manager.
 Mr. Fuller has a BA in Political Science from Fort Lewis College and a Masters in Accounting from the University of Colorado.